Opinions, knowledge and resources from China Checkup's expert contributors

 Meanwhile, there are low concentrations of companies in China’s less developed areas inland provinces, most notably in Henan, Hunan, Gansu and Guangxi.

-This chart identifies the number of companies per 1000 people in each province or region of China, in order of highest concentration to least.
+This chart identifies the number of companies per 1000 people in each province of China, in order of highest concentration to least.

 Plotting these results on a map shows that the regions with the highest concentration of Chinese companies are the developed coastal provinces.